dbeck/dbeck.github.io/_posts/2015-11-11-Scalesmall-Experiment-Begins.markdown

 There is a twist though.
 I want to use a state machine for handling node states, joins and leaves.
 The events are Join(Node) and Leave(Node).
 If we distribute these events in the same order then all nodes will have the same idea about who is in and who has left the group.

-This particular case has a few interesting properties.
+My particular case has a few interesting properties.
 If a node joins and leaves the group immediately then we can merge the two events, may be even omit them?
 The other thing is the node events are independent of each other so they can be merged.
 For example one node detects that NodeA left and another node detects NodeB left, then these events can be merged.
 So I could allow the nodes to either see a different sequence of events or transform the event sequence to an equivalent other one.

 This reminds me the blockchain where people send transactions and these gets merged into a new block by the miners.
 In the blockchain there is no leader election but participants can still agree on a ledger which is the same at every node.